 What happens at egg collection?

 Egg collection is a minor procedure that normally takes no more than 15 minutes to complete.
-It allows fertility specialists to extract eggs to be used during IVF.
-During the procedure, you’ll be sedated and your eggs will be collected with a small needle that’s passed through your vagina into your ovaries.
+It allows your fertility specialist to extract eggs to be used during IVF.
+During the procedure, your eggs will be collected with a small needle that’s passed through your vagina into your ovaries.

 What is the egg collection procedure?